shilpagarg/pstools/README.md

 ### Limitations
 1. At the current stage, the fully phased sequences don't contain centromeres.
 2. The UL nanopore data is not used.
+3. Need to be tested on trio-hifiasm graph